On the Doorstep of Pheasants Roost….

-Locally are 2 pubs that serve food, a fish and chip shop, butcher and a village store with post office .
-Andy (in the general store) also sells bacon rolls and pies if you’re peckish!)
-Turner’s butcher also does ready made meals).
+Locally are 2 pubs that serve food, a fish and chip shop, butcher and a village store with a post office .
+Andy (in the general store) also sells bacon rolls and pies if you’re peckish!
+Turner’s butcher also does ready-made meals).
 These are all in Rillington, which is only 1/2 mile away on the A64.
 Turn left as you leave and either drive 1/2 mile down Collinson’s Lane then turn right onto the A64 or take a 10 minute walk across the fields (bring your wellies or good walking shoes when the weather is bad).
 Most services are close to the traffic lights (200m).

 We’re 1/2 mile from the Wolds Way National Trail….

 Pheasant’s Roost is only half a mile from the Wolds Way National Trail which means that we are a perfect stop off for a couple of nights.
 With a village store, a butchers and 2 pubs serving food in easy walking distance you can travel light and buy what you need locally.
 We supply all linen, as well as tea, coffee, and biscuits to welcome you.
 Also, a breakfast pack is available for a small fee so if you arrive late and would prefer to relax in the shepherds hut there’s no need to set foot outside.

 Around Pheasants Roost within 20 minutes or less drive, we have Wolds Way Lavender Farm, Castle Howard, Scampston Hall, Flamingoland, Eden Camp and many other places of interest.

 Yorkshire has a number of traditional seaside resorts.
 Scarborough is only 20 miles away and offers traditional seaside attractions.
 Also, there are a number of music events at the Open Air Theatre that attracts top performers that might be of interest.
 Alternatively, Filey and Bridlington are quite close too.